 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix 1. - 2.
-The study programme has no differentiations and/or specialisations. - 3.
-The study programme is based on the following principle: non-denominational private education - 4.
+The study programme profile can be found in the online studyguide. - 2.
+The study programme has the following main subjects: Dance Arts in Context, Choreography and Musicaltheater (not in this OER).
+Within the specialisation Dance Arts in Context, there are two differentiations: Contemporary Urban and Contemporary. - 3.
+The study programme is based on the following principle: non-denominational private education.
+The course is offered on the grounds of general special. - 4.
 The study programme does not impose specific occupational requirements.